César Hidalgo: Place Pulse, Streetscore, and Streetchange

 Place Pulse, Streetscore, and Streetchange are tools created to map people's perceptions of urban environments.
 Place Pulse has been featured in The Guardian and Fast Company.
 Streetscore has been featured in The Economist and New Scientist, among others.

 Augmented Democracy

-In 2018, Hidalgo presented at TED's main event the idea of Augmented Democracy: a democracy in which people are represented directly by personalized digital twins powered by artificial intelligence.
-He is currently working on MonProgramme2022, a digital participation platform for the 2022 french presidential election.
+In 2018, Hidalgo presented at TED's main event the idea of Augmented Democracy': a democracy in which people are represented directly by personalized digital twins powered by artificial intelligence.
+He has since engaged in the creation of civic participation platforms, such as MonProgramme2022 and Brazucracia, designed to collect people's preference over dozens of policy issues.